Post-perihelion Coma Composition of the Interstellar Comet 3I/ATLAS from Optical Spectroscopy

 The flux calibration for the YFOSC observations required additional considerations.
 Owing to scheduling constraints, 3I and the flux standard Feige 56 were observed at noticeably different airmasses on several December nights (see Table~\ref{tab:full}).
-On the other hand, the solar analog BD+00 2717 on those epochs was observed at airmasses better matched to that of 3I.
-To minimize differential atmospheric effects and to ensure internal consistency among epochs, we therefore adopted BD+00 2717 as the flux calibrator for all December observations.
-By convolving the flux-calibrated spectra of BD+00 2717 with photometric filters and comparing the resulting synthetic magnitudes with catalog values, we determined that the December 7 spectrum exhibited the most reliable absolute flux level and color slope.
-It was consequently adopted as an reference, and spectra from the other epochs were scaled relative to it to achieve consistent flux normalization across epochs.
+By contrast, the solar analog BD+00 2717 on those epochs was observed at airmasses better matched to that of 3I.
+To minimize differential atmospheric effects and to ensure internal consistency among epochs, we therefore used BD+00 2717 to calibrate all December spectra of 3I.
+Specifically, we first selected the December 7 spectrum as the reference spectrum of BD+00 2717, because among all December observations its synthetic magnitudes (derived by convolution with photometric filter curves) show the best agreement with the catalog magnitudes, indicating the most reliable absolute flux level and continuum color slope.
+For each of the other December nights, the instrumental response was derived nightly by comparing the instrumental spectrum of BD+00 2717 on that night with the reference spectrum.
+The resulting response function was then applied to the comet spectrum from the same night.
 For the two January observations, a different solar analog was observed owing to the rapid apparent motion of 3I on the sky, and the calibration in those cases followed standard procedures.

 During the subsequent spectral analysis, we found that the wavelength accuracy in the blue region is limited by the available reference lines.
 For BFOSC, the Fe-Ar arc lamp provides lines down to $\sim3500\,{\rm\AA}$, whereas for YFOSC the planetary nebula NGC~2392 offers lines only to $\sim3700\,{\rm\AA}$, leaving significant residual deviations at blue end.
 Typical deviations reach $\sim7\,{\rm\AA}$ at $3300\,{\rm\AA}$ for BFOSC and $\sim25\,{\rm\AA}$ for YFOSC.
 This directly affects the analysis of Fe\,{\sc i} and Ni\,{\sc i} emission features.
 To account for this, a simple linear stretch correction was incorporated into the spectral modeling (see \S\ref{subsec:metal}).
 After applying the derived stretch correction to the wavelength solution, we repeated the flux calibration to obtain a more accurate absolute flux scale.